What is feline ischemic encephalopathy?

 Your veterinarian will perform a complete and thorough physical examination of your cat and obtain a medical history from you including recent trauma, underlying systemic diseases such as kidney or liver disease, any other symptoms you may have noticed (including recent respiratory signs).
 The examination usually reveals no signs of disease, only neurological disorders which should raise your veterinarian’s index of suspicion in affected areas.

 As other disorders can produce similar symptoms diagnostics will be necessary.

-- Biochemical profile, complete blood count, and urinalysis typically come back normal but may reveal increased white blood cells and/or eosinophils.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis typically come back normal but may reveal increased white blood cells and/or eosinophils.
 These can help to rule out other causes.

 - Titre test: A blood test to look for antigen titres for toxoplasmosis or cryptococcosis.

-- Fecal examination for the presence of toxoplasmosis oocysts.
+- Fecal examination: To look for the presence of toxoplasmosis oocysts.

 - Spinal fluid tap: Removal of a sample of spinal fluid for examination which usually comes back normal but may elevate protein and/or inflammatory cells.

-- A definitive diagnosis is made by MRI scan to reveal larval track lesions from the cribriform plate to the brain as well as possible loss of brain tissue.
+- MRI scan: A definitive diagnosis is made by MRI scan to reveal larval track lesions from the cribriform plate to the brain as well as possible loss of brain tissue.

 There are no reports of surgical removal of the Cuterebra larvae from cats and therapy is aimed at managing symptoms and supportive care.